github/rest-api-docs-md/search/code/get.md

 ### Query Parameters

 - `q` (string, required): The query contains one or more search keywords and qualifiers.
 Qualifiers allow you to limit your search to specific areas of GitHub.
 The REST API supports the same qualifiers as the web interface for GitHub.
 To learn more about the format of the query, see [Constructing a search query](https://docs.github.com/rest/search/search#constructing-a-search-query).
 See "[Searching code](https://docs.github.com/search-github/searching-on-github/searching-code)" for a detailed list of qualifiers.
+The following qualifiers are supported in the query string:
+    - `in`: searches only the file contents (`in:file`), only the path (`in:path`) or both (`in:file,path`)
+    - `user`: matches code in repos owned by the given user
+    - `org`: matches code in repos owned by the given organization
+    - `repo`: matches code in the given repo (e.g. `repo:facebook/react`)
+    - `path`: matches code based on its location (e.g. `path:/` or `path:app/public`)
+    - `language`: matches code based on the language it is written in (e.g. `language:xml`)
+    - `size`: matches code based on its size in bytes (e.g. `size:>10000`)
+    - `filename`: matches code files with a certain filename (e.g. `filename:test_helper`)
+    - `extension`: matches code files with a certain file extension (e.g. `extension:tsx`)
 - `sort` (string): **This field is deprecated.** Sorts the results of your query.
 Can only be `indexed`, which indicates how recently a file has been indexed by the GitHub search infrastructure.
 Default: [best match](https://docs.github.com/rest/search/search#ranking-search-results)
 - `order` (string): **This field is deprecated.** Determines whether the first search result returned is the highest number of matches (`desc`) or lowest number of matches (`asc`).
 This parameter is ignored unless you provide `sort`.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."